jamesb2413/sonGrade/README.md

 # sonGrade
 App for ranking songs based on user input.
-Python with SQL db and html website
+MVC architecture with controller in application.py, SQL db, and html view